boveus/hyrax-wiki/Defining-a-Workflow.md

 ## Default Workflow

-When a Curation Concerns app is created by running `rails generate curation_concerns:install`, a default workflow is created in [config/workflows/default_workflow.json](https://github.com/projecthydra/curation_concerns/blob/master/lib/generators/curation_concerns/templates/workflow.json.erb).
+When a Hyrax app is created by running `rails generate hyrax:install`, a default workflow is created in [config/workflows/default_workflow.json](https://github.com/projecthydra-labs/hyrax/blob/master/lib/generators/hyrax/templates/workflow.json.erb).

 ## Additional Workflows

-You can define additional workflows following the syntax described [Defining a Workflow in CurationConcerns](#defining-a-workflow-in-curationconcerns) above.
+You can define additional workflows following the syntax described [Defining a Workflow in Hyrax](#defining-a-workflow-in-hyrax) above.
 Add the json files to `config/workflows` directory in your app.

 ## Loading workflows

 All workflows defined in `config/workflows` directory can be loaded using the following command.

 ```
-rake curation_concerns:workflow:load
+rails hyrax:workflow:load
 ```

 This will load the workflow and create user roles.
 You will want to assign users/groups to the roles.
 You will be able to select the workflow for use in an admin_set.